WPI-AIM/ambf/README.md

 bodies, and multi-link puzzles coupled with real-time haptic interaction via several haptic devices (CHAI-3D) (including dVRK Manipulators and Razer Hydras).
 It also provides a Python client for training NN and RL Agents on real-time data with the simulation in the loop.
-This framework is built around several external tools that include an extended version of CHAI-3D (developed alongside AMBF), BULLET-Physics, Open-GL, GLFW, yaml-cpp, pyyaml, and Eigen to name a few.
+This framework is built around several external tools that include an extended version of CHAI-3D (developed alongside **AMBF**), BULLET-Physics, Open-GL, GLFW, yaml-cpp, pyyaml, and Eigen to name a few.
 Each external library has its license that can be found in the corresponding subfolder.

 ### 4. Featured Projects:

-These are some example projects that are developed on/using AMBF.
+These are some example projects that are developed on/using **AMBF**.
 Please click on the project title to navigate to the project webpage.

 #### 4.1 [Bone Drilling Simulator](https://github.com/LCSR-SICKKIDS/volumetric_drilling):

 https://user-images.githubusercontent.com/5005445/199542980-4732e80d-4274-448e-a680-435182046b20.mp4

-The bone drilling simulator also provides stereoscopic view on supported Virtual Reality (VR) Head Mounted Displays (HMDs):
+The bone drilling simulator also provides stereoscopic view of supported Virtual Reality (VR) Head Mounted Displays (HMDs):

 https://user-images.githubusercontent.com/5005445/199543694-d9a2ded3-c716-4a5e-8a5f-b74e54d55d23.mp4